kee-org/www-kee-pm/content/keevault/privacy.md

 In the unlikely event that a dispute arises between you and Kee Vault regarding our handling of your User Personal Information, we will do our best to resolve it - please [contact us](https://www.kee.pm/contact/).

-Additionally, if you are a resident of an EU member state, you have the right to file a complaint with your local supervisory authority (at least while the UK is a member of the EU).
+Additionally, if you are a resident of an EU member state, you may have the right to file a complaint with your local supervisory authority.

 ### Changes to our Privacy Statement